SergentGhost/Geekyzcraft/ReadMe.md

 ---

 ## 📖 Description
-Tusahr is a powerful tool developed by Geekyz Inc., designed with simplicity and accessibility in mind.
+Geekyzcraft is a powerful tool developed by Geekyz Inc., designed with simplicity and accessibility in mind.
 This software empowers individuals, even those without extensive technical expertise, to harness its capabilities effectively.

 Built for ethical use only, this tool ensures that users can achieve their goals responsibly while adhering to the highest standards of integrity.
 Whether you’re a beginner exploring possibilities or an expert looking for reliable functionality, [Project Name] is crafted to meet your needs without compromising ease of use.